Don’t Forget About Phosphorus and Potassium

-In a low commodity price environment, reconsidering P and K fertilization rates might provide an avenue for lowering input costs.
-Midwest soils contain large amounts of both nutrients and may provide adequate amounts of P and K in any one year, or over many cropping seasons.
-PFI farmers are finding ways to manage P and K resulting in both economic and environmental benefits.
+In a low commodity price environment, reconsidering phosphorus and potassium fertilization rates might provide an avenue for lowering input costs.
+Midwest soils contain large amounts of both nutrients and may provide adequate amounts of phosphorus and potassium in any one year, or over many cropping seasons.
+PFI farmers are finding ways to manage phosphorus and potassium resulting in both economic and environmental benefits.

 The P and K Conundrum